SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/refining-offloaded.md

 #### Spaces

 A space in Dremio helps in organizing your data sets.
 Cumulocity IoT DataHub auto-configures a space which is named `YourTenantIdNameSpace`.
 A dataset in the space is referred to in queries as `YourTenantIdSpace.YourDataset`.
-As described in sections [Offloading of inventory collection](/datahub/configuring-offloaded/#offloading-inventory-collection) and [Offloading of alarms collection](/datahub/configuring-offloaded/#offloading-alarms-collection), the inventory and alarms collections already ship two views `inventory_all` and `inventory_latest` which are made available in your space.
+As described in section [Configuring offloading jobs](/datahub/working-with-datahub/#configuring-offloading-jobs), the inventory and alarms collections already ship two views `inventory_all` and `inventory_latest` which are made available in your space.

 #### Job history